Want more blog readers? You need to spend more time learning how to write blog titles that’ll attract readers.

 Let’s say you want to write about the nuances of SEO for bloggers.
 Some good target keywords to incorporate into your blog title could include:

-None of those keyword phrases would work as titles on their own, but they’re a great starting point for brainstorming a beginning of a catchy blog title.
+None of those keyword phrases would work as titles on their own, but they’re a great starting point for brainstorming the beginning of a catchy blog title.

 2. Add a Number to Your Blog Post Title